migtools/oadp-non-admin/docs/draft_production_docs/oadp-self-service.md

       - get
   ```

-  **note** users will not be able to edit the NABSL's.
-Users will only be able to create NABSL's.
+  **note** Users will not be able to edit the NABSLs that led to the creation of the BSL.
+They will only have the ability to create new NABSLs.
+The NAC controller will disallow such edit and inform user within the condition of the edited NABSL object.

 ## Self-Service workflow